Responding to notification permissions is annoying. In some browsers, we can turn that off completely.

 IExplore.exe, aka Internet Explorer or ‘IE’, can crash, but it’s not always its fault.
 We’ll look at some of the things that can cause IExplore.exe to crash, and steps you can take.

-About:blank is a special page within most browsers.
-It can appear due to problems, malware, or if there’s been malware that’s been removed.
+About:blank is a special blank page within most browsers.
+It can appear due to problems, malware, or if malware has been removed.
+It can also be a useful home page.

 The little wheel on web pages can certainly get stuck spinning.
 Websites, these days, are so complex that sorting out the cause will take some digging.